 [Section 36X inserted by No. 42 of 2002 s.
 15; amended by No. 22 of 2012 s.
 27 and 43.]

 36Y.
-Ministerial guidelines
+Ministerial guidelines for this Part, issue of etc.

 (1) The Minister may, for the assistance of the FES Commissioner and local governments, issue guidelines, not inconsistent with this Part, setting out the times and procedures that are determined by the Minister for the purposes of this Part.